- August 20, 2020

 Especially in this age of division and heated opposition, we need real solutions that help us reach across our differences and make things right.
 It’s hard for most of us to take responsibility for our mistakes and the hurt we’ve caused, both because of massive cultural roadblocks and due to blind spots, that result from how our brains work.
 For such a humble, personal action, a thorough apology is powerful, and anyone can learn to make one.
 In Dr. Howes latest book, A Good Apology: Four Steps to Make Things Right, she gives readers the tools to repair relationships, make amends, and move forward.

-Join Dr. Howes as she talks about her work, her latest book, and teaches us how we can all learn to craft an effective apology.
+Join Nikki Mirghafori, Artificial Intelligence scientist and a Buddhist teacher, for a conversation with Dr. Howes where they will talk about Molly's work, her latest book, and how we can all learn to craft an effective apology.

 Molly Howes, PhD, is a Harvard-trained clinical psychologist and an award-winning writer.
 Following a Clinical Fellowship at Harvard Medical School, she completed her PhD in Clinical Psychology from Florida State University and a Postdoctoral Fellowship at Harvard Community Health Plan.
 Dr. Howes has contributed to research projects studying the interpersonal effects of depression, the impact of a parent's cancer on the child's psychological well-being, and the incidence and prevalence of mental health disorders in primary care practices and in larger, international populations.
 She is an author of several academic papers and presents at conferences for professional organizations such as the American Psychological Association.
 A MacDowell fellow, she has also been published in The New York Times Modern Love column, Best American Essays, NPR's Morning Edition, and elsewhere.
 For thirty-five years, she has maintained an independent psychotherapy practice in which she treats couples, as well as individual patients of all ages.